Impact-resistant shingles · DFW Metro · Updated · Expert-reviewed by , Sales Manager

 Impact-resistant shingles can be part of a stronger DFW roof plan, but the rating is only one piece.
 Compare product class, roof system details, ventilation, warranty language, and installation scope before deciding.

 North Texas hail makes impact-resistant shingles a common upgrade conversation.
+DFW hail commonly runs 1 to 2 inches, and spring storms can push larger stones across the metro.
 Homeowners hear terms like Class 4, impact-rated, storm resistant, and premium shingle, but those terms can blur together if the written scope does not explain the full roof system.

 This guide explains how DFW homeowners can evaluate impact-resistant shingles without overfocusing on one label.